 If one or more of the above symptoms apply to you, you've likely been guilty of a little emotional shopping.
 However, treating yourself constantly when you're happy or excited also counts, and can be tougher to identify since it reads as purely positive.
 The key is to separate every emotion from instigating a knee-jerk reaction to shop.

 If shopping is one of your favorite pastimes, then it will also be crucial to fill that void with a new hobby.
 What have you always wanted to try but never have?
-Use this freed up time to explore something whose rewards are less fleeting, like a cooking class or voice lessons.
+Use this freed up time to explore something whose rewards are less fleeting, like a cooking class or singing lessons.